-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E47 Technology/ Computer Misuse Students shall not purposely look for security problems (using tools including, but not limited to network sniffers, proxies, scripts, password guesser/detection) to attempt to disrupt school technology resources, engage in any activity that monopolizes or compromises school technology resources or gain or attempt to gain unauthorized access to the District's computer data, network, or systems for any purpose including phishing, hacking, and/or spanning activities.
-Using unauthorized use to invalidate on the device by ARS).
-Little of the device by ARS, and the device Harassment consisting of an intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E47 Technology/ Computer Misuse Students shall not purposely look for security problems (using tools including, but not limited to network suffers, proxies, scripts, password guesser/detection) to attempt to disrupt school technology resources, engage in any activity that monopolizes or compromises school technology resources or gain or attempt to gain unauthorized access to the District's computer data, network, or systems for any purpose including pihsting, hacking, and/or spamming activities.
+Using unauthorized web browsers (not installed on the device by APS).
+Using a Virtual Private Network.
+Behaviors that violate this rule include, but are not limited to: tampering with or damaging the District system; sharing, modifying, or altering District log-in information; accessing, doping, or modifying another user's files without authorization.
+Multiple and/or prior infractions could lead to increased consequences Behaviors that implicate Title IX regulations (as implemented) will be handled pursuant to the District's Title IX policy.
+Harassment consisting of an intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
 This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
 E47.1 1 to 3 Days Detention E47.2 1 to 5 Days ISS OR 1 to 3 Days OSS E47.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.